kkenny/thelinuxpro/_posts/2019-02-13-chef-deprecations.md

 for cookbook in `ls -d */`; do printf "${cookbook}\n=================" | tee -a $log_file
-  chef exec foodcritic -t deprecated ${i} | tee -a $log_file printf "\n" | tee -a $log_file done
+  chef exec foodcritic -t deprecated ${cookbook} | tee -a $log_file printf "\n" | tee -a $log_file done
 {% endhighlight %}

 This will:
-- Itterate over all the directories in the current directory
+- Iterate over all the directories in the current directory
 - Assume they're cookbooks
 - Execute the `deprecations` Foodcritic tests
 - Print the results to the screen